The TU Delft Software Engineering Research Group has the following vacancies:

 How to apply?

-- A detailed CV (with contact information for 2 references; sending references letters yourself is not necessary)
+- A detailed CV (with contact information for 2-3 references; sending references letters yourself is not necessary).

-- A motivation letter that includes a paragraph on your vision of the COSMOS project (e.g., what do you consider to be an urgent topic to address in the area of software testing, how would you go about the project, how does your vision relate to the topics of COSMOS, etc.).
-Hint: be creative! (a generic letter of motivation is not appreciated)
+- A motivation letter that includes your vision (e.g., what do you consider an urgent problem to address, how you would go about the project, etc.) and how your background or research interests relate to the PhD subject.
+A generic letter of motivation is not appreciated.

 For additional information about this vacancy, you can contact: